Prag8855/aab/content/guides/losing-your-job.md

 ### Family reunion visa

 If your spouse and children have a [family reunion visa](/glossary/Family%20reunion%20visa), it's tied to your [residence permit](/glossary/Aufenthaltstitel).
 If you can stay in Germany, they can stay in Germany.
+If your residence permit expires, their family reunion visa usually expires too.

 If your spouse is employed, you can switch roles: your spouse gets a [work visa](/glossary/Work%20Visa), [freelance visa](/glossary/Freelance%20visa) or [[Blue Card]], and you get a family reunion visa.[^35]